presztak/incus/doc/api-extensions.md

 ## `instances_scriptlet_get_instances_count`

 This allows the instance scriptlet to fetch the count instances given an optional Project or Location filter as well as including pending instances.

+## `cluster_rebalance`

+This adds automatic live-migration to rebalance loads on cluster.